We are proud to offer our students the chance to take examinations in Ballet following the Royal Academy of Dance syllabus

 Jazz – non-syllabus classes

 Jazz dance is developed from the African-American ragtime, jazz and blues.
 Since the fifties, jazz dance has evolved into a smooth, modern, Broadway style as seen in musicals such as Chorus Line and Fame.
 Films like Chicago have made the work of choreographer Bob Fosse popular again.
 Up to date music is used in classes to keep them current and to help the children relate to the different styles.
 All aspects of Jazz technique require flexibility, speed, strength and a good sense of dynamics.
-Junior Jazz classes are offered for pupils in Year 2 and above.
+Junior Jazz classes are offered for pupils in Year 3-5 for our senior dancers these are offered as part of our Fusion 1 and Fusion 2 classes.

 Contemporary dance is a performance genre that developed during the mid twentieth century and has since grown to become one of the dominant genres for formally trained dancers throughout the world, with particularly strong popularity in the U.S. and Europe.
 Although originally informed by and borrowing from ballet, modern and jazz styles, it has since come to incorporate elements from many styles of dance.

-Our contemporary classes are offered to all our pupils from Year 3 upwards.
-Due to the close link between ballet and modern dance it is recommended that contemporary is attended in addition to these subjects and not as an alternative.
+Our Lyrical classes are offered to all our pupils from Year 3 upwards as part of our Fusion 1 classes and the contemporary style is explored in our Fusion 2 classes for all pupils from Year 5 and upwards.
+Due to the close link between ballet and modern dance it is recommended that contemporary and lyrical is attended in addition to these subjects and not as an alternative.

 Acrobatic Dance – non syllabus classes